Study Away and Transfer Credit

 I’m an economics major considering study abroad.
 What do I have to do?

-After deciding on your plans, you must submit a petition on Peoplesoft (requesting permission to study away) by the March 1 deadline.
+After deciding on your plans, you must submit a petition on Terra Dotta (requesting permission to study away) by the March 1 deadline.
 As an economics major, the economics study abroad coordinator is the person with whom you should discuss your plans for completing your major, including whether there are classes you plan to take abroad for which you would like to get major credit.
-The study abroad coordinator is also the person who gives department approval for the study away petition on Peoplesoft.
+The study abroad coordinator is also the person who gives department approval for the study away petition on Terra Dotta.
 If there are courses for which you would like to receive major credit, you must provide information (detailed course description and/or syllabus) on the courses you are considering to the study abroad coordinator.

 Who is the study abroad/transfer credit coordinator?